oberrauch/vascaling/lit/notes/Bahr_Pfeffer_Kaser_2015.md

 $$
 \Pi_{3,G} = \frac{x_i}{x_j} \qquad\qquad \Pi_{4,G} = \frac{u_i}{u_j}.
 $$
-Stretching the glacier geometry is stretched in one direction, it must stretch equally in the other two dimensions.
+If the glacier geometry is stretched in one direction, it must stretch equally in the other two dimensions.
 The same holds true for velocities and forces.

 #### 6. Using dimensionless parameters